 Living Organ Donation Process

-According to organdonor.gov, living organ donation begins with the evaluation of potential donors by a transplant center, which is a specific program within a hospital system.
-This is done to weigh the risks of a living transplant and to ensure the potential donor is a good candidate.
-The transplant center will want to make sure the potential donor is in good mental and physical health before proceeding.
+According to organdonor.gov, living organ donation begins with the evaluation of potential donors by a transplant center.
+Transplant staff weigh the risks of a living transplant and ensure the potential donor is a good candidate.
+The transplant center makes sure the potential donor is in good mental and physical health before proceeding.

-Once the donor has made an informed and final decision to become a living donor and has been established as a match for the recipient, the surgery is scheduled.
+Surgery is scheduled once the living donor has made an informed and final decision and has been established as a match for the recipient.
 The recovery process differs among living donors and depends on the specific organ donation taking place.
-Planning the recovery time after surgery and attending follow-up appointments are important steps to healing properly.

 Who Pays for Living Organ Donation?